 High-quality pre-k program that serves children who are at risk and prepares them for success in school.

 Programs that have serious or repeated violations may receive an Administrative Action issued by the Division of Child Development and Early Education.
 Providers have the right to appeal an Administrative Action.
 When a provider appeals an action, a contested case hearing before an Administrative Law Judge is scheduled.
 The hearing is an opportunity for the provider and the Division of Child Development and Early Education to have witnesses testify about the situation which resulted in the Administrative Action.
-The provider/operator has 30 days after receiving the Notice of Administrative Action to file an appeal.
+The provider/operator has 30 days from the mailing of the Notice of Administrative Action to file an appeal.

 Any child that does not fit the definition of school-age child.